JhaSaumya/Bank-Loan-Analysis-/README.md

 The heatmap highlights loan applications by state, with darker shades representing higher volumes.
 This helps pinpoint high-demand areas for targeted marketing and customer acquisition.
 Loan Applications by Term:

-36 months (26.8%) vs. 60 months (73.2%) indicates a borrower preference for longer repayment terms, providing insights for structuring loan products.
+36 months (26.8%) vs. 60 months (73.2%) indicates a borrower's preference for longer repayment terms, providing insights for structuring loan products.
 Employee Length Distribution:

 Borrowers with over 10 years of employment (8.9K applications) form the largest group, indicating a correlation between job stability and credit eligibility.